Social Media Intern

-Karen is Co-founder of Honored.
-Previously, she worked in business development at Warner Bros. in Los Angeles and investment banking at Goldman Sachs in New York.
-She is a Trustee of The Potomac School, an independent K-12 school outside of Washington, DC, and serves on the committee that oversees Princeton University’s Bridge Year program.
-She has served on the boards of San Francisco Ballet (Education Committee), East Palo Alto Tennis and Tutoring, Ambassadors for Lucile Packard Children’s Hospital, the Los Angeles Zoo, and KCET, Southern California’s largest public television station.
+Karen is Co-founder of Honored and served as its CEO until 2023.
+Previously, she worked at Warner Bros. in business development and at Goldman Sachs in investment banking.
+She is a Trustee of The Potomac School, an independent K-12 school outside of Washington, D.C., and she serves on the President's Advisory Council and the Bridge Year Program Committee at Princeton University.
+She has served on the boards of San Francisco Ballet, East Palo Alto Tennis and Tutoring, Ambassadors for Lucile Packard Children’s Hospital, the Los Angeles Zoo, and KCET, Southern California’s largest public television station.
 While with KCET, she co-founded the award-winning KCET Council for Children and Families.
 Karen graduated magna cum laude from Princeton University with a degree in economics and received an M.B.A. with honors from UCLA.

 National Advisory Board